 Check yourself, too.
 Once you’re mounted, do a quick self-check.
 Are you breathing correctly—that is, slowly and deeply into your abdomen?
 Are your muscles relaxed, from your forehead, jaw, and neck to the tips of your toes?
 This is important, because your horse can tell if you’re holding your breath or your muscles are tensed.
 It makes him tense, too.

 As you continue to breathe deeply, focus on each of your muscle groups, one by one.
 Consciously relax each area of your body: your face, jaw, neck, shoulders, arms, hands, and fingers.
 Your upper back, lower back, abdomen, hips.
 Your thighs, calves, feet, toes.

 Note how good it feels to be relaxed!
 It’s amazing how much tension we riders can hold when we’re not aware and actively relaxing.
 Make staying aware and relaxed habitual by consciously practicing it at a walk, trot, and lope.

+The payoff.
 If you make all these mount-up double-checks routine, you’ll be pleased at how much more confident you’ll feel in the saddle—plus how much calmer and more responsive your horse will be.

 Steve Stevens and his wife, Amanda, own and operate Stevens Natural Horsemanship in Weatherford, Texas, where they reside with their two children.
 Specializing in colt starting and problem solving, the Stevenses also give lessons and present clinics throughout the year (stevensnaturalhorsemanship.com).